 - Develop skills to engage in debate on issues involving human and animal research

-- Critically appraise research projects, methodologies, and the global research endeavour;
+- Critically appraise research projects, methodologies, and topical issues.

-4 x 8hr intensives or distance learning; both accompanied by weekly discussions and tasks.
+4 x 8hr intensives or distance learning; both accompanied by weekly discussions .

 The intensive workshops (which will also be made available online) will review the central ethical concepts and issues involved in human and animal research.

-Professional development short course students will not be required to submit any assessment for this course, although they are encouraged to participate in online discussions.
+Professional development short course students will not be required to submit any assessment for this course, although they are encouraged to participate in weekly discussions.

 If you elect to attend the intensives (as opposed to undertaking the short course solely online), the teaching dates are:

 Semester 2: TBC for 2015.

 Lectures will also be recorded and will be made available on the course’s eLearning website.